sfigg/commercialization-public/design/device-experiences/OEM-security-considerations.md

 ---
 # Security considerations for Original Equipment Manufacturers (OEMs)

-As an OEM you have an unique opportunity to impact the efficacy of the security measures abailable to your customers.
+As an OEM, you have a unique opportunity to impact the efficacy of the security measures available to your customers.
 Customers want and need the ability to secure their devices.
-Windows 10 security features are built on top of security enabled hardware and firmware.
+Windows 10 security features are built on top of security-enabled hardware and firmware.
 That's where you come in.
 If you want to provide a differentiator for your devices, or to sell in the Enterprise space, you want to provide the latest hardware enhancements, which in turn allow Windows 10 to be configured for safety.

 **IT Professionals:** To learn more about these features including how to deploy them in your enterprise, see [Device Security](https://docs.microsoft.com/en-us/windows/device-security/) and [Control the health of Windows 10-based devices](https://docs.microsoft.com/en-us/windows/device-security/protect-high-value-assets-by-controlling-the-health-of-windows-10-based-devices?).

 ## BitLocker device encryption

-BitLocker device encryption is a set of features that you as an Original Equipment Manufacturer (OEM) enable by providing the right set of hardware in the devices you sell.
+BitLocker device encryption is a set of features that you as an OEM enable by providing the right set of hardware in the devices you sell.
 Without the proper hardware configuration, device encryption is not enabled.
 With the right hardware configurations, Windows 10 automatically encrypts a device.

 **OEMs:** For more information on what hardware you need to provide to enable device encryption, see [BitLocker device encryption hardware requirements](OEM-device-encryption.md).

 ## Hypervisor-protected code integrity (HVCI)

-HVCI is a system mitigation that protects kernel memory and the kernel mode code integrity process.
-It blocks malware that attempts to exploit kernel memory vulnerabilities (e.g. buffer overflows etc) because kernel memory pages are never writable and executable.
-HVCI is used by Windows Defender Credential Guard, Windows Defender Device Guard and is required for Virtualization-based Security (VBS).
+HVCI is a system mitigation service that protects kernel memory and the kernel mode code integrity process.
+It blocks malware that attempts to exploit kernel memory vulnerabilities (for example, buffer overflows) because kernel memory pages are never writable and executable.
+HVCI is used by Windows Defender Credential Guard and Windows Defender Device Guard and is required for Virtualization-based Security (VBS).

 ## Secure Boot